fractalsoft/diacritics/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please remember about tests.
+Before you add new characters add test first and check that this test doesn't pass.
+Many of characters are the same in different languages.